jrroosevelt/VS2PCG/VS2PCG_glossary.md

 During your Build Phase, if this character is in your hand, you may put it onto your side.
 This doesn't count as recruiting the character.

 These characters **do** count toward your total of 60 cards in your deck.
 You don’t have to include any Spider-Verse main characters in your deck, but you can include up to four.
 As a reminder, if you have multiple main characters, they must all be KO'd for you to lose the game.

+# Starting Main Character Required
+Some cards have **Starting Main Character Required** for a specific team.
+This means you can only include the cardin your deck if a Main Character you start the game with has the listed team.

 # Start of Game
 Some cards or abilities refer to "At the start of the game..."
 Some of those cards include qualifiers like "...before players draw their opening hands."
 However, if the card doesn't include such a qualifier, the game starts after the game set up has been completed.